 Reach Comfortech Service Experts at 601-852-3105 now to get started defending your home against this dangerous gas.

 Why is Carbon Monoxide so Bad?

 Carbon monoxide may be a major concern, so it’s not a matter to joke about.

 1. You Can’t See It

-3. Carbon Monoxide Reaction Can Mirror Other Illnesses
+3. Carbon Monoxide Reaction Can Mimic Other Illnesses

-How to Protect Your Home from Carbon Monoxide
+How to Protect Your Family from Carbon Monoxide

-There’s no point to gamble with carbon monoxide poisoning.
+There’s no point to take a chance with carbon monoxide poisoning.

-- Your residence with at least one gas appliance, adjoined garage or fireplace needs to have a carbon monoxide alarm.
-You should have a detector on every level of your home, on top of the basement and garage.
-You also need to install one inside or outside of all bedrooms.
-Aren’t using a carbon monoxide detector in your home?
+- Your residence with at least one natural gas heater, connected garage or fireplace requires a carbon monoxide alarm.
+You need to have a detector on every level of your home, on top of the basement and garage.
+You also should install one inside or outside of every bedroom.
+Don’t use a carbon monoxide detector in your home?

 Carbon monoxide doesn’t have to be terrifying, and with the proper steps your family can be safe from the hazardous gas.
 Take the precautions and call Comfortech Service Experts at 601-852-3105 to learn more.